pizzuhh/pizzeria/README.md

 ## 2.5.1
 - Usernames instead of unique uuids
 ## How to use the webUI?
 Firstly build the server, client and the webUI server (ENCRYPTION MUST BE ENABLED).
-Make sure the webui.html file is in the current working directory (run `pwd` to see it).
+Make sure the webUI.html file is in the current working directory (run `pwd` to see it).
 Connect to the chat server and a random port will be opened (you'll see it on the terminal), now you can connect to the UI.
 ### endpoints
-You can use the webui as API to send automated messages too!
+You can use the webUI as API to send automated messages too!
 Here are some endpoints:
 - ``GET /`` - the UI
 - ``GET /get`` - to get the messages (a bit broken).
 If no message is received, empty response will be returned
 - ``POST /send`` - send a message